MangoTheCat/dtdbshiny/README.md

 }) # important!
 ```

-Second we define the function to update database.
-The glue's `glue_sql` function glues bits and bits of a SQL query in a human readable way.
-Writing SQL query was bit of a hussule job in R. If you have used `sprintf` or `past` to assemble a SQL clause, you know what I'm talking about.
-The glued query is then sent to `sqlInterpolate` for SQL injection protection before execution.
+Next job is to define the function to update database.
+The `glue_sql` function glues bits and bits of a SQL query in a human readable way.
+Writing SQL queries in R was bit of a nightmare.
+If you used to assemble a SQL clause by `sprintf` or `past`, you know what I'm talking about.
+The glued query is then processed by `sqlInterpolate` for SQL injection protection before execution.

 ```
 updateDB <- function(editedValue, pool, tbl){